+VA benefits for qualified students are computed on full-time or part-time academic status.
+Full-time students are those who maintain twelve (12) or more credit hours throughout the 16-week semester.
 The VA pays strictly by the actual dates of a student's courses within each term or part of term.
-For example, a student enrolls only in the minimum hours required for a full-time load for a semester but has a course that ends halfway through the semester.
-The student is not considered full-time by the VA once the course has ended and is then paid based upon the number of credits still in progress.
+For example, a student enrolls in the minimum hours (12) required for a full-time load, but has a course that ends halfway through the semester.
+This student is then not considered full-time by VA once the course has ended, and is then paid based upon the number of credit hours still in progress.

 As with other NMJC students, veterans who receive educational benefits through the VA are expected to make satisfactory progress and systematic advancement toward an educational objective or be liable for overpayments.
 Satisfactory progress and regular class attendance are expected of such students.
-Each semester, the faculty is made aware of veterans receiving education benefits.
 A student who does not satisfy faculty standards of attendance or course performance may be dropped from the class by the professor.
 When a veteran's course load changes, the VA will be informed immediately of the status change.
 The veteran will then be held liable for any over payment.